tillbiskup/evedataviewer/docs/developers.rst

 Docstring format
 ================

-The Docstring format used within the code of the eveviewer package is "NumPy".
+The Docstring format used within the code of the evedataviewer package is "NumPy".
 For convenience, set your IDE accordingly.

 For PyCharm, the settings can be found in ``Preferences`` > ``Tools`` > ``Python Integrated Tools``.
 Here, you find a section "Docstrings" where you can select the Docstring format from a number of different formats.